-The growth of the PRC economy has slowed during the year ended 31 December 2018.
-The Group's operations in the automobile glass, architectural glass and float glass segments have faced a myriad of challenges.
-Nonetheless, the Group has managed to achieve moderately favorable operating results mainly due to the implementation of stringent controls over production costs, better variety of float glass products, new overseas contributions from the operation in Malaysia, and more effective marketing strategies for the architectural glass and automobile glass divisions.
+The growth of the PRC economy has slowed down with the impact of the Sino-US trade tension during the year ended 31 December 2019.
+The Group's operations in the automobile glass, architectural glass and the float glass segments encountered different challenges as well as opportunities.
+The Group managed to achieve satisfactory operating results primarily attributable to its stringent control over production costs, the depreciation of Renminbi, structurally upgraded glass products with high value-added, enhanced variety of float glass with increasing overseas contributions from the operation in Malaysia and effective marketing strategy for the architectural glass and automobile glass products.